 We offer two 6 day intensive training workshops, valuable for anyone who is interested in using the language of the theatre as a part of our everyday vocabulary - artists, activists, social workers, educators, etc.

-(We offer these workshops in Vancouver each August and also offer them as trainings in your community.)
+(We offer these workshops in Vancouver each July or August and also offer them as trainings in your community.)

 Level One 6 days, 8 hours/day.
 30 participants maximum